Black River ATLAS

 Architect: Bertrand Goldberg

-It seems as though we were excited to "run toward danger" by choosing Marina City for its unique parking ramp and radial floor plans, expressive balconies, its river's edge site and the opportunity to express at least two scopes of information through its two towers in a physical model.
+We were excited for the challenges of studying the iconic parking ramp and radial floor plans, expressive balconies, its river's edge site and the opportunity to express at least two scopes of information through its two towers in a physical model.

 Plus, who doesn't love a good stunt of a car driving off its parking ramp?